 Craniosynostosis repair is surgery to correct a problem that causes the bones of a child's skull to grow together (fuse) too early.

 When You're in the Hospital

-Your baby was diagnosed with craniosynostosis.
-This is a condition that causes one or more of your baby's skull sutures to close too early.
-This can cause the shape of your baby's head to be different than normal.
+Your child was diagnosed with craniosynostosis.
+This is a condition that causes one or more of your child's skull sutures (the junction of two skull bones) to close too early.
+This can cause the shape of your child's head to be different than normal.
 Sometimes, it can slow normal brain development.

-- The surgeon made 2 to 3 small cuts (incisions) on your baby's scalp if an instrument called an endoscope was used.
+- The surgeon made 2 to 3 small cuts (incisions) on your child's scalp if an instrument called an endoscope was used.